hexa-org/policy-mapper/docs/HexaAdmin.md

 To redirect output for any command to a file, use the `-o` option.
 If you would like the output to be appended to an existing file, use the `-a` option.

-Hexa Admin maintains a configuration file in order to save previously retrieved integrations and policy administration points.
+Hexa console maintains a configuration file in order to save previously retrieved integrations and policy administration points.
 By default, the path is `.hexa/config.json`.
 This can be overriden by setting the environment variable `$HEXA_HOME`.

 Hexa can also accept redirected input in order to script a series of commands.
 For example: